solaiye/theorie-relative-de-la-monnaie/README.md

 # Relative Theory of Money (TRM)

-Relative Theory of Money (TRM) is a theory about a new money system based on a Universal Dividend calculated from the human life expectancy.
+Relative Theory of Money (TRM) is a theory about a money system based on a Universal Dividend calculated from the human life expectancy.
 It demonstrate that only one mathematical solution exists to create a "libre money".